-Use the GRANT statement to give permissions to a specific user or all users to perform actions on database objects.
+Use the GRANT statement to give permissions to a specific user or role, or to all users, to perform actions on database objects.
+You can also use the GRANT statement to grant a role to a user, to PUBLIC, or to another role.